-Key accountabilities Deliverables / Outcomes 2.
-Teaching & Learning Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated service.
-Completes documentation consistent with legal and organisational requirements.
-Adheres to any applicable recognised best practice and any relevant clinical policies and practice guidelines.
+Adheres to any applicable recognised best practice for occupational therapy and any relevant clinical policies and practice guidelines.
 Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered.
-Responsible for assessment and prescription of short term equipment and longer term equipment funded by Enable NZ.
-Demonstrates awareness of local, sub-regional and regional context in relation to provision.
+Responsible for assessment and prescription of short term equipment, longer term equipment funded by Enable NZ and structural adaptations to the patient's home.
+Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision.
 Identifies unmet needs of patients and identifies potential solutions to address these needs.
-Demonstrates an understanding of the roles of the multidisciplinary team.
-Maintains competency to practice through identification of learning needs and Continuing Competency (CPD) activities.
+Demonstrates an understanding of the roles of the multidisciplinary Maintains competency to practice through identification of learning 2.
+Teaching & Learning needs and Continuing Competency (CPD) activities.
 This should comply with professional registration requirements.
 Contributes to training within the team/service.
-Supervises, educates and assesses the performance of students relevant to profession.
-Provides inter-professional education in direct clinical area, or discipline specific teaching across teams.
+Supervises, educates and assesses the performance of occupational therapy students.
+Provides interdisciplinary education in direct clinical area, or discipline specific teaching across teams.
 Demonstrates the ability to critically evaluate research and apply to practice.
 Maintains an awareness of current developments in the clinical areas being worked in and make recommendations to changes in practice.
-Involved in the induction and training of newly appointed staff as required.
+Be involved in the induction and training of newly appointed staff as required.
 Completes mandatory training as applicable for the role.
 Participates in an annual performance review and associated clinical assurance activities.
-Participates in regular professional supervision in line with the organisations r 3.
-Leadership & Management Attends and contributes to relevant department, clinical and team meetings, leading and facilitating such meetings as requested.
-Assists team leaders and professional leaders in clinical assurance activities of staff as requested.
+Participates in regular professional supervision in line with the organisations requirements and/or professional body.
+Provides mentoring and clinical support and / or professional supervision where required.
+3. Leadership & Attends and contributes to relevant department, clinical and team Management meetings, leading and facilitating such meetings as requested.
+Assists team leaders and professional leaders in clinical assurance activities of occupational therapy staff as requested.
 Directs and delegates work to allied health assistants and support staff as required in the role, ensuring that delegated tasks, documentation and communication is carried out.

-Key accountabilities Deliverables / Outcomes 4.
-Service Improvement & Research Broadens research and development skills through participation in local audit and research projects as identified by team leaders, professional leaders or Advanced or Expert AH professionals.
+4. Service Improvement Broadens research and development skills through participation in and Research local audit and research projects as identified by team leaders, professional leaders or Advanced or Expert AH professionals.
 Participates in quality improvement activities to develop and improve service delivery, clinical practice or professional standards.
-This may include care pathways / treatment protocols, standards of practice etc. Develops and /or participates in regional / sub regional professional networks as appropriate to area of work.
-Establishes working partnerships with external organisations to promote integrated working.
-Contributes to annual planning process, including identifying gaps in service and participating in work / projects that may result from the planning process.
-Practises in a way that utilises resources (including staffing) in the most cost effective manner Awareness of and complies with all legislative and contractual requirements as applicable to the role (e.g. Health and Safety at Work Act 2015, Privacy Act 1993, Vulnerable Children's Act 2014, ACC service specifications etc.)
+This may include care pathways / treatment protocols, standards of practice etc.

+- Develops and /or participates in regional / sub regional professional networks as appropriate to area of work. - Establishes working partnerships with external organisations to promote integrated working. - Contributes to annual planning process, including identifying gaps in service and participating in work / projects that may result from the planning process. - Practises in a way that utilises resources (including staffing) in the most cost effective manner. - Awareness of and complies with all legislative and contractual requirements as applicable to the role (e.g. Health and safety in Employment Act 1992, Privacy Act 1993, Vulnerable Children's Act 2014, Privacy Act, ACC service specifications etc.).